 You are advised to let someone know and seek medical advice if you are feeling unwell, and to keep an eye on friends who are ill.
 Seek medical advice immediately if you or someone has concerning symptoms, or their condition appears to be getting worse.
 Meningococcal disease can develop suddenly, usually as meningitis or septicaemia.
 Students should be aware of the symptoms of meningitis and septicaemia.
 Symptoms include severe diarrhoea and vomiting, headaches, a blotchy rash that doesn’t fade when a glass is rolled over it, muscles and joints pain, stiff neck, fever, and cold hands and feet.
 It can kill, or leave people with life-changing disabilities or health problems, like hearing loss, brain damage or the loss of a limb.

-Please contact your local GP to get immunised against meningitis (Meningococcal ACWY) before the start of your studies at QMUL.
+Please contact your local GP to get immunised against meningitis (Meningococcal ACWY) before the start of your studies at Queen Mary University of London.

 European students and international students:

-What happens if you’re not immunised before the start of university?
+What happens if you’re not immunised before the start of the university?

-Please make sure you register with the Student Health Service if you live on campus or within Tower Hamlets to get vaccinated as soon as possible.
+Please make sure you register with the Student Health Service on campus to get vaccinated as soon as possible.
 Registration with the Student Health Service can take place online, for all students living in inner London, unless for clinical reasons.

-If you don't live on campus or within Tower Hamlets, you will need to register with your local doctor to get vaccinated as soon as possible.
+If you cannot register with the Student Health Service, you will need to register with your local doctor to get vaccinated as soon as possible.